Turkish prosecutor asks to move Khashoggi murder trial to Saudi Arabia

 Saudi Arabia said in September 2020 that it had convicted eight people for the killing, but did not name them.
 Saudi officials have denied that the crown prince ordered Khashoggi’s murder.

-Hatice Cengiz, Khashoggi’s fiance, also attended the hearing Thursday.
-In a message posted on Twitter afterward, she wrote about the decision facing Turkey’s Justice Ministry “showing the dilemma facing humanity in the modern era."
+Hatice Cengiz, Khashoggi’s fiancee, also attended the hearing Thursday.
+In a message posted on Twitter afterward, she wrote about the decision facing Turkey’s Justice Ministry “showing the dilemma facing humanity in the modern era.”

 “Which of the two will we choose?” she wrote.
 “To want to live like a virtuous human being or to build a life by holding material interests above all kinds of values. #justiceforjamal.”